leolyl611/portfolio/README.md

   - *“Thinking about the past 12 months, how often did you engage in the following activities?
 Get together socially with friends or relatives.”*

 ## Findings
-Pearson correlations between independent and dependent variables
-- Age added as a control variable
+We conducted a pearson correlation between all independent and dependent variables.
+Age is added as a control variable.
-- Significant weak positive correlation between Employment status, Social Interaction and Life Satisfaction
+- We found a significant weak positive correlation between Employment status, Social Interaction and Life Satisfaction.
-- Significant weak positive correlation between Employment status, Social Interaction and Happiness
+- We also found a significant weak positive correlation between Employment status, Social Interaction and Happiness.
-- Significant strong postive correlation between Life Satisfaction and Happiness
+- There is a significant strong postive correlation between Life Satisfaction and Happiness indicating that both measures are good indicators of well-being
+- The general trend is that one variable leads to an increase to all other variables excluding age.
+This supports prior research with their general trends of employment, social interaction, and well-being

+A multiple regression analysis is conducted for this test testing causation from pearson correlations.
 ![Pearon Correlation](/assets/img/Corr.png)

 Can employment status and social interaction predict Life Satisfaction?